-ELT 515 Methods and Curriculum Design (3-0-3).
+ELT 515 Methods and Materials Development (3-0-3).
 Examines traditional and contemporary approaches to English language teaching.
 Various aspects of classroom practice are analyzed, including teacher and learner roles, classroom management, and integrated versus separate teaching of the language skills.

-ELT 517 Curriculum and Material Development (3-0-3).
+ELT 517 Curriculum Design (3-0-3).

 Introduces students to the principles of ESL course design.
 Examines the stages of developing and evaluating learning centered curricula and materials.
-Prerequisite: ELT 511.
+Prerequisite/corequisite: ELT 515.

 ELT 521 Reading and Writing in ESL (3-0-3).
 Discusses various theoretical models dealing with teaching literacy skills in a second language to children and adults.
 Explores ways to adapt and apply these models for effective ESL instruction.
-Prerequisite: ELT 513.
+Prerequisite: ELT 510.